Retrieval-guided Cross-view Image Synthesis: Experiment

+We further evaluate our method on the VIGOR-GEN dataset, which presents additional challenges through complex urban facades and occlusions, resulting in more complicated view-specific information.
+Our method achieves superior performance across all metrics on VIGOR-GEN (Table \ref{tab:VIGOR}), setting new state-of-the-art FID scores of 13.64 for aerial-to-ground and 30.93 for ground-to-aerial synthesis.
+Notably, while CDE performs well on CVUSA and CVACT, it struggles significantly on VIGOR-GEN's urban scenes, particularly in R@1 metrics.
+CDE does not fit well in urban areas while our method still generates images with higher quality, suggesting our method's robustness in handling complex urban environments. \paragraph{Qualitative Results} We provide the qualitative results of our method on different datasets to demonstrate its effectiveness.
+As shown in Figure \ref{CVACT-GAN}, our method generates more realistic and detailed images with fewer artifacts compared to existing methods.

-Compared to other methods, as shown in the first group of Figure \ref{CVACT-GAN}, our approach generates consistent and clear roads with fewer artifacts on CVACT.
-This indicates that our method is capable of overcoming the visual difference.
+In the first group of Figure \ref{CVACT-GAN}, our approach generates consistent and clear roads with fewer artifacts on CVACT, showcasing its ability to overcome significant visual differences.
 In addition, our method exhibits exceptional performance in complex scenes.
-For instance, in the first row in the second group of Figure \ref{CVACT-GAN}, our method synthesizes more realistic building facades, including intricate details such as windows and doors.
-Other methods, by contrast, fail to produce these distinctive features in the panoramic view.
-The ability of our method to generate exclusive information in the target view is a result of its consideration of not only the correspondence between the source and target views but also the content difference between them.
-As opposed to other models that struggle to address the difference of exclusive information, our model is equally well-suited for urban areas.
+For example,in the first row of the second group of Figure \ref{CVACT-GAN}, our method synthesizes more realistic building facades, including intricate details such as windows and doors.
+In contrast, other methods fail to reproduce these distinctive features in panoramic views.
+This superior performance is attributed to our model’s consideration of both the correspondence between the source and target views and the content discrepancies between them.
+Unlike other models that struggle to handle view-specific semantics information differences, our method performs equally well in urban environments.

 Further evidence supporting our idea is that when generating aerial-view images, other methods only produce blurred border regions.
-As demonstrated in Figure \ref{VIGOR-GEN-g2a}, Pix2Pix \cite{Pix2Pix} and CDE \cite{coming2021} generate central areas that are barely clear while introducing artifacts and blurs in the roof or non-central regions, where exclusive aerial image information resides.
-For more results, please refer to the Appendix.
+As demonstrated in Figure \ref{VIGOR-GEN-g2a}, Pix2Pix \cite{Pix2Pix} and CDE \cite{coming2021} generate central areas that are barely clear while introducing artifacts and blurs in the roof or non-central regions, where view-specific semantics aerial image information resides.